10 Tips to Save Fuel and Extend Your Vehicle Life Now While Driving

 What You Shouldn’t Do (But Most Drivers Still Do):

 Speeding is a common mistake.
 Driving over 120 km/h causes engines to work harder, burn more fuel, and emit more CO2.
-Not only is it inefficient, but it also reduces the time between refueling stops, and many drivers fail to realize how much they are losing in fuel for a small gain in time.
+Not only is it inefficient, but it also reduces the time between refueling stops, and many drivers fail to realize how much they are losing in fuel economy for a small gain in time.

 4. Minimize Idling